 See our webpage on NHS mental health teams for more information.

 What if I am not happy with my treatment?

-If you are not happy with the treatment then you can:
+If you are not happy with your treatment you can:

-- talk to your doctor about your treatment and ask for a second opinion if you feel it would help,
+- talk to your doctor about your treatment options,

 - get an advocate to help you speak to your doctor,

 - contact Patient Advice and Liaison Service (PALS) and see whether they can help, or